 Existence and The Big Bang

-As I wrote in that article, quantum physics has a lot to say about what happens after the Big Bang, but it has a hard time with what came before (let alone the why).
+As I wrote in that recent post, quantum physics has a lot to say about what happens after the Big Bang, but it has a hard time with what came before (let alone the why).
 The laws of quantum physics apply to the spacetime created by the Big Bang, and that seems to require a meta-reality in which the Big Bang occurs.
-The laws and nature of that reality are very much an open question.
+The laws and nature of that meta-reality are very much an open question.

 Unlike exceeding the speed of sound (or building a brain machine), exceeding the speed of light is not an engineering problem.
 Physics as we understand it says it is not possible.
 Period.
 End of discussion.
 Doing so requires rewriting physics (which is, based on past history, not out of the question).